Krlrmnn/learning-journey/Journey/04_strings/README.md

   Counts the number of vowels in a given word and prints the total.
   *Practiced*: string traversal, condition validation with `in`, and numeric accumulation.

+- **ex04_palindrome_check.py**
+  Checks if a word or phrase is a palindrome (reads the same backward).
+  *Practiced*: string normalization, reversal, and conditional comparison.

+- **ex05_count_words.py**
+  Counts how many words are in a sentence entered by the user.
+  *Practiced*: splitting strings into lists, measuring list length, and formatted output.

 ---

 ### Notes